Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Introduction

 \section{Introduction}

-A \textsl{matrix polynomial} is normally defined using words such as ``A matrix polynomial $\P(\lambda) \in F^{m\times n}(\lambda)$ is a polynomial in the variable $\lambda$ with coefficients that are $m$ by $n$ matrices with entries from the field $F$.''
-Typically an expression in the monomial basis $\lambda^k$ is given for $\P(\lambda)$, and only \textsl{regular} matrix polynomials are considered, that is, with $m=n$ (we will use $n$ for the dimension) and where $\det\P(\lambda)$ is not identically zero.
+A \textsl{matrix polynomial} $\P(z) \in \fieldF^{m\times n}[z]$ is a polynomial in the variable $z$ with coefficients that are $m$ by $n$ matrices with entries from the field $\fieldF$.
+We will use $\fieldF = \mathbb{C}$, the field of complex numbers, in this paper.
+Typically an expression in the monomial basis $\phi_k(z) = z^k$ is given for $\P(z)$, and often only \textsl{regular} matrix polynomials are considered, that is, with $m=n$ (we will use $n$ for the dimension) and where $\det\P(z)$ is not identically zero.
 Matrix polynomials have many applications and their study is of both classic and ongoing interest.
+See the classic work~\cite{gohberg2009matrix} and the surveys~\cite{guttel2017nonlinear} and~\cite{mackey2015polynomial} for theory and applications.

-In this paper we wish to consider the case when \textsl{any} polynomial basis $\phi_k(\lambda)$ is used, if the set $\{ \phi_k(\lambda) \}$ for $ 0 \le k \le \ell$ forms a basis for polynomials of degree at most $\ell$.
+In this paper, as is done in~\cite{amiraslani2008linearization}, we consider the case when \textsl{any} polynomial basis $\phi_k(z)$ is used.
+We require that the set $\{ \phi_k(z) \}$ for $ 0 \le k \le \ell$ forms a basis for polynomials of grade~$\ell$.
+The word ``grade'' is short for ``degree at most.''
 Thus, we write our regular matrix polynomial as